DISCLOUSURE: This post may contain affiliate links, meaning I get commission if you decide to make a purchase through my link at no cost to you.

 Just because you have come by train doesn’t mean you are limited to just Moreton and those areas accessible on foot or by bike.
 There are number of tour options that will pick you up from the train station and show you the highlights of the surrounding beautiful countryside.

-One such tour is Cotswold Guided Tours.
+One such tour is Go Cotswolds.

 I have never used their services so I can not comment on what you can expect experience and quality wise, however, I have been lucky enough to visits all the spots they will take you to, and I can tell you, you are in for a treat!